thhuang/Motion-Planning-Project/README.md

 Morever, a planning state is added to automatically generate waypoints.

-Functions and classes for path planning is written in [`planning_utils.py`](https://github.com/thhuang/Motion-Planning-Project/blob/master/planning_utils.py).
+Functions and classes for path planning are written in [`planning_utils.py`](https://github.com/thhuang/Motion-Planning-Project/blob/master/planning_utils.py).
 Since the planning algorithm is based on the graph search, nodes should be sampled before constructing the graph.
 In order to speed up the process, the graph (Fig 1) will be generated only once from the 2.5D map and be reused every inference.